mui/material-ui/docs/src/pages/customization/globals/globals.md

 ## Default props

-You can change the default props of all the Material-UI components.
+You can change the default props of every Material-UI component.
 A `defaultProps` key is exposed in the `theme`'s components key for this use case.

 ```js